fbpx

 Photo of a row of Santa hats against a wooden backdrop with text, "How to Survive December in the Classroom"

-So how can we as educators help?
+So, how can we as educators help?
 Besides being AWARE of the issues our students are dealing with, I have 5 suggestions:

-Stick to the Routine
+Stick to the Regular Routine

-Let’s face it, as important as we all know this is, it becomes increasingly difficult to stick to the classroom schedule and maintain daily routines as the holidays creep closer.
+Let’s face it: as important as we all know this is, it becomes increasingly difficult to stick to the classroom schedule and maintain daily routines as the holidays creep closer.

 Don’t Stop Working